 The anticonvulsants gabapentin and pregabalin act as calcium channel alpha-2 delta ligands to inhibit the release of nociceptive neurotransmitters.
 Side effects include somnolence, dizziness, and peripheral edema.
-Compared to gabapentin, pregabalin has increased bioavailability, fewer dose-related adverse side effects, anxiolytic properties, and twice daily dosing with a similar side effect profile.11 Pregabalin, however, is typically more expensive than gabapentin.
+Compared to gabapentin, pregabalin has increased bioavailability, fewer dose-related adverse side effects, anxiolytic properties, and twice daily dosing with a similar side effect profile.
+12 Pregabalin, however, is typically more expensive than gabapentin.

-Topical capsaicin is a second-line agent for PHN, based on high cost, required in-clinic administration of high dose treatment, and efficacy.
-It acts as an agonist for the vanilloid receptors, depleting substance P and desensitizing nocicptors, and is available as an 8% patch or as over the counter 0.075% cream and 0.05% ointment.
-High-concentration capsaicin is more efficacious, providing relief up to 3-5 months, than the low-concentration form, though it is associated with more cutaneous irritation.17Side effects are mainly local application site reactions.
+Topical capsaicin is a second-line agent for PHN, based on high cost, required in-clinic administration of high-dose treatment (8%), and efficacy.
+It acts as an agonist for the vanilloid receptors, depleting substance P and desensitizing nociceptors, and is available as an 8% patch or as over the counter 0.075% cream and 0.05% ointment.
+High-concentration capsaicin is more efficacious, providing relief up to 3-5 months, than the low-concentration form, though it is associated with more cutaneous irritation.
+20 Side effects are mainly local application site reactions.

 Opioids have been shown to be effective in PHN and can be considered if first-line therapies fail to achieve adequate pain relief.
 As a result of their limitations, such as physical dependence and development of analgesic tolerance, opioids are generally considered third-line therapeutic agents.
-Referral to a pain specialist should be considered especially when higher doses are required.11,15
+Referral to a pain specialist should be considered especially when higher doses are required.
+12,16

 Of note, multiple agents are often needed for pain relief and combination treatment has been shown to be more effective than single agents.
 Interventions such as sympathetic and peripheral nerve blocks and epidural injections of both local anesthetic and steroids and have short duration benefits.
 Spinal cord stimulation potentially provides pain relief, but also has limited supporting evidence.
-Subcutaneous injection of botulinum toxin has been shown to be superior to topical lidocaine with longer lasting benefits.18Transcutaneous electrical nerve stimulation has been tried for acute HZ and prevention of PHN without consistent evidence supporting efficacy; it can, however, safely be offered as part of treatment.19 Acupuncture has not been shown to be effective.15
+Subcutaneous injection of botulinum toxin has been shown to be superior to topical lidocaine with longer lasting benefits.
+23 Transcutaneous electrical nerve stimulation has been tried for acute HZ and prevention of PHN without consistent evidence supporting efficacy; it can, however, safely be offered as part of treatment.
+24 Acupuncture has not been shown to be effective.
+16